joshvernon/installing-tomcat-apr-on-centos7/README.md

 # Use JAVA_OPTS to set java.library.path for libtcnative.so
 JAVA_OPTS="-Djava.library.path=$CATALINA_HOME/lib"
 ```
+We need to use a separate config file in `conf/conf.d` because the root config file at `conf/tomcat.conf` doesn't support shell expansion.
 * Start tomcat.
 The APR library should've been loaded!

 Helpful links:  [Apache Tomcat Native Library documentation](https://tomcat.apache.org/native-doc/)